Duchy of Berg: Problems of succession

 In 1509, John III, Duke of Cleves, made a strategic marriage to Maria von Geldern, daughter of William IV, Duke of Jülich-Berg, who became heiress to her father's estates: Jülich, Berg and the County of Ravensberg, which under the Salic laws of the Holy Roman Empire caused the properties to pass to the husband of the female heir (women could not hold property except through a husband or a guardian).
 With the death of her father in 1511 the Dukes of Jülich-Berg became extinct, and the estate thus came under the rule of John III, Duke of Cleves — along with his personal territories, the County of the Mark and the Duchy of Cleves (Kleve) in a personal union.
 As a result of this union the dukes of the United Duchies of Jülich-Cleves-Berg controlled much of present-day North Rhine-Westphalia, with the exception of the clerical states of the Archbishop of Cologne and of the Bishop of Münster.

+William the Rich was the second duke of the united Julich-Cleves-Berg.
+He introduced the Gregorian Calendar into the duchies.

 However, the new ducal dynasty also became extinct in 1609, when the last duke died insane.
 This led to a lengthy dispute over succession to the various territories before the partition of 1614: the Count Palatine of Neuburg, who had converted to Catholicism, annexed Jülich and Berg; while Cleves and Mark fell to John Sigismund, Elector of Brandenburg, who subsequently also became Duke of Prussia.

+Wittelsbach Rule

+Wolfgang Wilhelm, Count Palatine of Neuburg, became duke.
+He was a member of the powerful House of Wittelsbach, which ruled Bavaria and the Electoral Palatinate.
+During his reign, Düsseldorf served as his center of court on occasion.

+During the Thirty Years' War, even though there were no significant battles around Berg, the territories still had to deal with the stresses of war.
+At the end of the Thirty Years' War, Wolfgang Wilhelm tried to spread Catholicism in the duchies.
+Frederick William, Elector of Brandenburg, still claimed the Duchy of Berg, and declared war, claiming to be the defender of protestants in Berg.
+This led to the Düsseldorf Cow War.
+In the following years however, tension over Berg between Neuburg and Brandenburg greatly decreased.

-Upon the extinction of the senior dynasty ruling the Electorate of the Palatinate in 1685, the Neuburg line inherited the Electorate and generally made Düsseldorf its capital until the Elector Palatine also inherited the Electorate of Bavaria in 1777.
+Upon the extinction of the senior Wittelsbach dynasty ruling the Electorate of the Palatinate in 1685, the Neuburg line inherited the electorate and generally made Düsseldorf its capital.
+Elector Charles III Philipp disliked Düsseldorf, because the estates there did not want to grant the funds he demanded.
+As such, he moved his capital from Düsseldorf to Mannheim, where it remained until the Elector Palatine, Charles Theodore, inherited the Electorate of Bavaria in 1777.

+In the 17th and 18th centuries, the Duchy of Berg became an early centre of continental industrialisation, with Elberfeld and Barmen developing into a proto-industrial hub of textile production, while Solingen and Remscheid specialised in ironmongery, particularly in the manufacture of blades.